Learning State Representations via Retracing in Reinforcement Learning: Experimental Studies

 We wish to examine the effects of the proposed adaptive scheduling of truncation (Section~\ref{sec: truncation}).
 From Figure~\ref{fig: dmc_results}, we observe that the original \textit{CCWM} is outperformed by Dreamer on the Hopper Stand task, probably due to the large degree of ``irreversibility" of the task comparing to the others such that the naive representation learning by enforcing ``learning via retracing" leads to suboptimal training.

-From Figure~\ref{fig: truncation}, we observe that by augmenting \textit{CCWM} with the proposed flexible truncation schedule, the performance significantly improves, yielding consistently better sample efficiency than both Dreamer and the original \textit{CCWM}.
-For tasks with less degree of ``irreversibility", such as walker-walk, we do not observe significant improvement by the introduction of adaptive truncation since the amount of negative impacts were already minimal in the original settings.
-These statements are further substantiated by the full evaluations of an intermediate truncation scheme based on fixed scheduling in the Appendix~\ref{sec: further_truncation} (Figure~\ref{fig: truncation_2}).
+From Figure~\ref{fig: truncation}, we observe that augmenting \textit{CCWM} with the proposed flexible truncation schedule yields significant performance increase on the Hopper-Stand task, with consistently better sample efficiency than both Dreamer and the standard \textit{CCWM}.
+For tasks with less degree of ``irreversibility", such as Walker-Walk (Figure~\ref{fig: truncation} right), we do not observe significant improvement by the introduction of adaptive truncation since the amount of negative impacts were already minimal in the original settings.
+Similar patterns are observed across the other tasks (no noticeable improvement except for the Hopper-Stand/Hop tasks).
+We extend our discussion on adaptive truncation in Appendix~\ref{sec: further_truncation}.